 In Technology we hold a variety of competitions for KS3.
-We have a variety of extra-curricular activities depending on the time of year and we organise a range of trips from visiting The Good Food Show, Clothes Show Live, Cadburys World, Universities visits.
+We have a variety of extra-curricular activities and we organise a range of trips including visiting Restaurants, Hotels, Universities, and this year we are going to Disneyland in Paris.

-Year 7, 8 and 9 students take part in the Technology Tournament pitting their skills against other schools in Kirklees and completing a product to solve a given problem.
-We have also had teams of students participating in the Kirklees STEM Challenge – being the title holders in 2013.
+Year 7, 8 and 9 students take part in the Technology Tournament, pitting their skills against other schools in Kirklees and completing a product to solve a given problem.
+We have also had teams of students participating in the Kirklees STEM Challenge.

 Course will be assessed in the following ways:

 Unit 1: Written Paper – 2 hours – 120 marks –40%